wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

-# Protestant Reformation - 1500 AD
+# Protestant Reformation - 1500

 Leading up to the 15th century, Europe experienced many calamities such as floods, severe droughts, famine, and the Black Death which killed 1/3 of the European population.
 There were peasant revolts, witch hunts, and general unrest.
 Many thought people have strayed from God, many others were dissatisfied with the abuse and corruption of the Roman Church authorities.